-3. Turn ignition switch to "START" and release as soon as engine starts.
+3. Turn ignition switch to "START" and release when engine starts.
+As soon as the engine is running smoothly, "jab" the accelerator pedal to slow the engine down to warm-up speed.

 If engine "floods", hold accelerator to floor to open choke; then crank engine until it fires regularly.